SModelS/smodels/docs/manual/source/SModelSTools.rst

    smodelsTools.py xsecresummino -s 13 -p -f inputFiles/slha/resummino_example.slha -part 1000035 1000037 -1000037

 which will compute 13 TeV  LO cross sections (at the LHC) for all MSSM processes with daugther particles (in the pp collision) indicated by the user.

+Two operating mode are available for xsecresummino.
+You can choose (with the --part argument), like in the example, all the particles you want and resummino will generate the corresponding channels (for the example above, we get : [(1000035, 1000037), (1000037, -1000037), (1000035, -1000037)]) automatically.
+The second mode of operation is by using the resummino.py file in the smodels/etc folder (you can use your own file with the -C or --conf argument).
+In this file, you can choose directly the channels you want to consider in the "channels" dictionary.
+You can also use this file to choose the xsec_limit value you want.
+This parameters tell resummino to consider only relevant process (equal to or above the value of xsec_limit) at NLO or NLL-NLO.

 If no particles are specified, the channels in the resummino.py file will be used.
-As with the xseccomputer tool, SModelS will then write ouzt only the highest order cross sections available for each process.
+As with the xseccomputer tool, SModelS will then write out only the highest order cross sections available for each process.

-Concerning the resummino.py file, the default file is present in the smodels/etc folder.
-This file needs to list all the mother particles to consider in the "channels" dictionary.
-Other information can be passed throught this file if we want to consider only the relevant process (equal to or above the "mode_limit" value), or every process present in the file, even if the cross sections are very low.

 * **The resummino cross section calculation is implemented by the** `XSecResummino class <tools.html#tools.xsecResummino.XSecResummino>`_